Ebrahim Golestan

 Ebrahim Taghavi Shirazi (ابراهیم گلستان, 19 October 1922 – 22 August 2023), known as Ebrahim Golestan, was an Iranian filmmaker and literary figure.
-Golestan was closely associated with Iranian poet Forough Farrokhzad, whom he met in his studio in 1958, until her death.
+Golestan met Iranian poet Forough Farrokhzad at his studio in 1958, and was closely associated with her until her death.
 He was said to have inspired her to live more independently.
 It could also be said that she inspired him in his artistic vision.
 He lived in Sussex, United Kingdom from 1975 until his death.

 Biography

 Ebrahim Golestan was married to his cousin, Fakhri Taghavi Shirazi; their son was photojournalist Kaveh Golestan and their daughter was Lili Golestan, translator and owner and artistic director of the Golestan Gallery in Tehran, Iran.
 A grandson, Mani Haghighi, is also a film director.
 His other grandson, Mehrak, is a rapper.

 Golestan was a member of the Tudeh Party of Iran, but broke away from the party in January 1948.